VolkanSah/The-Guild-2-Gun-Factory/README.md

-### Gun Factory for
+### Public backup for "Gun Factory"
-- The Guild 2 Renaissance + Fajeth's MegaModPack
+- for The Guild 2 Renaissance + Fajeth's MegaModPack